 Best Gözleme in Istanbul: 7 Excellent Gözleme Restaurants

-Gözlemece near Dolmabahçe Palace serves the best gözleme in Istanbul.
+Gözlemece in Beşiktaş serves the best gözleme in Istanbul.
 Seven spots in all, from a no-menu Nişantaşı breakfast to nearly 50 fillings in Ağva.

-Ask us for the best gözleme in Istanbul and the answer is Gözlemece, a humble, very reasonably priced shop in the narrow streets near Dolmabahçe Palace that will even fold more than one filling into a single gözleme.
+Ask us for the best gözleme in Istanbul and the answer is Gözlemece, a small, fairly priced shop in the Beşiktaş backstreets that will even fold two or three fillings together.
 Gözleme is a griddled Turkish flatbread eaten at breakfast or lunch, filled with cheese, spinach, egg, or ground beef, and it is one of the most vegetarian-friendly things you can order in the city.
 The dish has spread from Turkey to countries all over the world.
 This is where it is at home.

-All seven places below earn their spot for different reasons: a no-menu breakfast in Nişantaşı, a village house with a wood fire, a menu in Ağva that runs to nearly 50 fillings.
+All seven places below earn their spot for different reasons: a no-menu breakfast in Nişantaşı, a village rest stop on the Şile road, a menu in Ağva that runs to nearly 50 fillings.
 For the wider table beyond one dish, start with our guide to the best food in Istanbul.

 All 7 gözleme spots at a glance